zydora/ALS/README.md

 ## dataset
 "dataset" file should be unzipped, should be put into the same profile with codes.
+"dataset" just contain MNIST, for SVHN, should be downloaded for "test_32x32.mat" and "train_32x32.mat" from official web.
+For CIFAR, should download "cifar-10-matlab.tar.gz" from web.

 ## Matrix completion
 mc function refers https://www.mathworks.com/matlabcentral/fileexchange/26395-matrix-completion-via-thresholding